-And just as an FYI in the Canadian Rockies – book in the winter for the best choice of backcountry campsites.
+And just as an FYI in the Canadian Rockies – book as soon as campsites open for the best choice of backcountry campsites.
+Be flexible and have other dates in mind.
+Avoid weekends.
 Or call the parks and inquire as to whether they have last minute cancellations.

 You’re arrived at camp, bone-tired and famished and all you want to do is chill.
 There’s nothing wrong with that – but hopefully you aren’t the only one doing the chilling while everyone else is working.
 Trust me – you’ll never be asked to go on a trip again.